5 contacts of 46-year-old Omicron infected person test COVID positive, genome sequencing results awaited | english.lokmat.com

 "There were 24 primary contacts of the 66-year-old male.
 All are asymptomatic, tested and reported negative for the COVID-19," the Bengaluru Municipal Corporation said.

 "As many as 13 primary contacts and 205 secondary contacts of the 46-year-old male were tested.
-Out of which, three primary contacts and two secondary contacts were tested positive between November 22 and 25.
-All are isolated.
+Out of which, three primary contacts and two secondary contacts have tested positive between November 22 and 25.
+They all have been isolated.
 Their samples have been sent for genome sequencing, results are awaited," it said.

 The new COVID-19 variant was first reported to the World Health Organisation (WHO) from South Africa on November 25.
 As per the WHO, the first known confirmed B.1.1.529 infection was from a specimen collected on November 9 this year.